Durham Dales

-The Durham Dales is the name given to a large area of landscape in the west of County Durham, consisting primarily of the Durham portion of the North Pennines, in England.
+The Durham Dales are a series of valleys in the west of County Durham, North East England.
+They are the Durham portion of the North Pennines, the northernmost part of the Pennine uplands.
+The principal valleys are Teesdale in the south and Weardale in the north, each of which has several side valleys, including Baldersdale, Lunedale, and Rook Hope.
+The part of Teesdale south of the Tees was historically in the North Riding of Yorkshire.

 Geography

 The Durham Dales consist primarily of a series of high exposed moorlands, hills and mountains, a number exceeding a height of 2,000 ft above sea level, along with the valleys or dales, from which the area gets its name.
 These valleys include Teesdale and Weardale.
 The area covers roughly one third of County Durham and is its least populous area.

 Settlements

 There are just a few market towns within the area—Barnard Castle, Consett, Middleton-in-Teesdale, Stanhope, Tow Law, and Wolsingham,—though some also consider the Durham Dales to extend as far east as Bishop Auckland and Crook.

 There are a number of small villages in the area, which in general tend to be sparsely populated and spread out, in great contrast to much of the rest of County Durham.